safe-global/safe-wallet-web/src/markdown/privacy/privacy.md

 To conduct this activity we rely on our legitimate interest (GDPR Art.6.1f) of ameliorating the onboarding process and the user experience through providing an easier option to customers to fund their account.

+3.5.8  Geofencing users in the US to prevent locking safe tokens, which may result in them being classified as securities.
+For this purpose, we process the following information relating to a user's device:

+1. operating system
+2. browser and browser configuration
+3. IP address
+4. approximate location

+We rely on our legitimate interest to ensure that our product or derivatives do not extend into sectors in which we are not licensed to operate in.
+Core Contributors is not licensed to provide or trade securities in the US and therefore cannot operate in the securities market.

+3.5.9 We process data to detect use of VPN aimed at circumventing the restriction in section 3.5.8 above and to prevent fraud.
+Data processed include:

+1. operating system
+2. browser and browser configuration
+3. IP address
+4. approximate location

+We rely on our legitimate interest to ensure the prevention of fraud.
+This also helps us detect users who may want to circumvent the restriction on US users by the use of VPN.

 ## 3.6 Other uses of your Personal Data {#3.6-other-uses-of-your-personal-data}

 We may process any of your Personal Data where it is necessary to establish, exercise, or defend legal claims.
 The legal basis for this is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.